-The watershed sample file contains a map with multiple map layers, including a post, multiple base, 4408600 a contour, a 3D surface, and a watershed layer.
-The map highlights the watersheds, as calculated by Surfer, of the Colorado Rocky Mountain area.
+The watershed sample file contains a map with multiple map layers, including a post, multiple base, a contour, a 3D surface, and a watershed layer.
+The map highlights the Surfer calculated watersheds of the

-Transparent.srf
+Colorado Rocky Mountain area.

+Axes.srf